Title: Intensive Case Counsellor

 - Member of good standing with an appropriate college/regulatory body or association is preferred

-- Experience working with individuals and families in a community setting.
+- Experience working with highly vulnerable individuals with concurrent and complex issues in a community setting.

 - Police Vulnerable Sector Check

 - Must have a valid driver’s license and access to a vehicle

 Skills and Knowledge

 - Experience in community-based health contexts preferably working with a geriatric population

 - Knowledge of dementia, mental health and elder abuse issues

 - Excellent working knowledge of community supports within the Niagara Region